MintMCP

 MintMCP Gateway provides real-time monitoring dashboards for server health, usage patterns, and security alerts with complete visibility into every MCP interaction.
 The platform tracks:

-• Every tool call has full request/response logging
+• Every tool call with request/response logging where configured

 • Security events, including authentication failures and policy violations

-• Performance metrics across all MCP servers and AI assistants
+• Performance metrics across MCP servers and AI assistants

 • Usage analytics for capacity planning and optimization

-MintMCP LLM Proxy monitors every MCP tool invocation, bash command, and file operation from coding agents like Cursor and Claude Code.
+MintMCP LLM Proxy monitors MCP tool invocations, bash commands, and file operations from coding agents like Cursor and Claude Code.
 The platform provides:

-• Complete the MCP inventory showing which MCPs are installed across teams
+• Complete MCP inventory showing which MCPs are installed across teams

 • Sensitive file protection preventing access to .env files, SSH keys, and credentials